-EZ-SCREEN LS Basic sensors may be used with one or more corner mirrors for guarding more than one side of an area.
+EZ-SCREEN LS sensors may be used with one or more corner mirrors for guarding more than one side of an area.
 The MSM-... and SSM-... rear-surface glass mirrors are rated at 85% efficiency.
-Thus, excess gain and sensing range are reduced when using mirrors; see Use of Corner Mirrors on p.
-25.
+Thus, excess gain and sensing range are reduced when using mirrors; see Use of Corner Mirrors on page 35.

 During any adjustments, allow only one individual to adjust any one item at any one time.
 In addition to the standard optical alignment procedure, verify:

 - 1. The emitter, receiver, and all mirrors are level and plumb. - 2.
 The middle of the defined area and the center point of the mirrors are approximately the same distance from a common reference point, such as the same height above a level floor. - 3.
-There are equal amounts of mirror surface above and below the defined area such that the optical beams are not passing below or above the mirror.

-Note: A LAT-1-SS Laser Alignment Tool is very helpful by providing a visible red dot along the optical axis.
-See Figure 23 on p.
-37 and Banner Safety Applications Note SA104 (p/n 57477) for more information.
+There are equal amounts of mirror surface above and below the defined area such that the optical beams are not passing below or above the mirror. - Note: An LAT-1 Laser Alignment Tool is very helpful by providing a visible red dot along the optical axis.
+See Alignment Aids on page 97, Figure 32 on page 49, and Banner Safety Applications Note SA104 (p/n 57477) for more information.